flemay/3musketeers/content/docs/docker.md

 ## Image without make

-The 3 Musketeers suggests to call `make` from Compose but not all images out there have `make` out of the box.
-Here are few ways to handle this situation.
+One of the [patterns][] is to call Make from Compose, and if you want to do it but found out that your image does not have it installed, here are some solutions to address that.

 ### Use a different image